damien-meere/frontend-milestone/README.md

 ## Current Features
 This site uses the JSFiddle script to enable the alteration of booking modals, depending on the chosen programme.

+I've impletemented a basic script to validate inputs to the contact form.
+This enforces the inclusion of input to the Name field, as well a proper formatting for the email field.
+This also ensures content within the message section of the page.

 ## Future Features
 In future I would like to link the the booking form illustrating course availability progress bars to a working database in order to give training candidates a live view of available space ont the coure.